College of Health Professions

 Sandra C. Bibb, dean

-Communication Sciences and Disorders, (316) 978-3240 — Julie Scherz, chairperson and graduate coordinator, Audiology; Anthony DiLollo, graduate coordinator, PhD; Douglas Parham, graduate coordinator, master's
+Communication Sciences and Disorders, 316-978-3240 — Julie Scherz, chairperson; Cynthia Richburg, graduate coordinator, audiology; Anthony DiLollo, graduate coordinator, PhD; Douglas Parham, graduate coordinator, master's communication sciences and disorders

 The College of Health Professions offers graduate programs leading to:

 - Master of Arts in communication sciences and disorders,